 Nanocomposites polymers have attracted significant attention in optical applications because of their enhanced optical performance.
-Recently, nanoparticles (NPs) such as TiO_2 [12,13], ZnO [14], ZnS [14,15], ZrO_2 [16,17] and so forth have been exploited to obtain high refractive index nanoparticle-polymer composite.
-These nanocomposites used in fabrication of optical and biomedical devices such as CLs [18,19].
-Among various substitutes, sulfur atom has high atomic refraction, this property makes it an effective candidates in optoelectronic applications [20,21].
-Alumina NPs (Al_2O_3) also have been employed for further increase the sample RI as well as v_d by Bin Cai and his colleagues [22].
-They have obtained an improved dispersion sulfony group triol 1,3-bis(2-hydroxyethylsulfonyl)-2-proponal/phthalic acid (BHESP/PA) of RI = 1.57 and v_d = 43.9.
-Then, they have prepared high performance optical polymer BHESP/PA/Al from hybridization of synthesized BHESP/PA with well-dispersed alumina NP to increase both RI and v_d of the sulfony polymer [22].
-Inorganic Aluminum dioxide NPs has 1.768 RI and very low dispersion of 70 v_d , used to raise the RI of the based polymer to 1.63 and v_d to 53.
-For transmittance calculations, 20 nm of Al_2O_3 was compared with the same size of zirconia NP, the nanocomposite fabricated with alumina maintains 90% transparency in the visible light region.
+Recently, nanoparticles (NPs) such as TiO2 [12,13], ZnO [14], ZnS [14,15], ZrO2 [16,17] and so forth have been exploited to obtain high refractive index nanoparticle-polymer composite.
+These nanocomposites used in the fabrication of optical and biomedical devices such as CLs [18,19].
+Among various substitutes, sulfur atom has high atomic refraction, this property makes it an effective candidate in optoelectronic applications [20,21].
+Alumina NPs (Al2O3) also have been employed to further increase the sample RI as well as v_d by Bin Cai and his colleagues [22].
+They obtained an improved dispersion sulfonyl group triol 1,3-bis(2-hydroxyethylsulfonyl)-2-proponal/phthalic acid (BHESP/PA) of RI = 1.57 and v_d = 43.9.
+Then, they prepared a high-performance optical polymer BHESP/PA/Al from hybridization of synthesized BHESP/PA with well-dispersed alumina NP to increase both RI and v_d of the sulfonyl polymer [22].
+Inorganic aluminum dioxide NPs has 1.768 RI and very low dispersion of 70 v_d, used to raise the RI of the based polymer to 1.63 and v_d to 53.
+For transmittance calculations, 20 nm of Al2O3 was compared with the same size of zirconia NP, the nanocomposite fabricated with alumina maintains 90% transparency in the visible light region.